x10xchange/starknet-perpetual/docs/spec.md

 #### Validations

 1. `self.roles.only_app_governor()`
-2. asset\_id does not exist in the system.
+2. asset\_id does not exist in the system - check existance in both collateral and synthetic config.
 3. There's no collateral asset in the system.
+4. inputs are non-zero: `asset_id`, `token_address`, and `quantum`.

 #### Logic